VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

      - What are system calls in the Windows operating system in general and why are they necessary?
 - **Chapter 3: Concept of Direct syscalls**
      - The concept of direct system calls and why we need them as red teamers?
-- **Chapter 4: Win32 Dropper**
+- **Chapter 4: Win32 APIs**
      - Create and analyse a shellcode dropper based on Windows APIs (High Level APIs).
-- **Chapter 5: Native Dropper**
+- **Chapter 5: Native APIs**
-     - Build and analyse a shellcode dropper based on Native APIs (mid-level APIs)
+     - Create and analyse a shellcode dropper based on Native APIs (mid-level APIs)
-- **Chapter 6: Direct Syscall Dropper**
+- **Chapter 6: Direct Syscalls**
-     - Building and analysing a shellcode dropper based on direct system calls (low level APIs)
+     - Create and analyse a shellcode dropper based on direct system calls (low level APIs)
-- **Chapter 7: Indirect Syscall Dropper**
+- **Chapter 7: Indirect Syscalls**
-     - The concept of indirect system calls and why we need them as red teamers Create and analyse a shellcode dropper based on indirect syscalls (low level APIs).
+     - The concept of indirect system calls and why we need them as red teamers?
+Create and analyse a shellcode dropper based on indirect syscalls (low level APIs).
 - **Chapter 8: Call stack analysis**
      - Compare the call stack from each dropper and compare them to each other.
 What is the advantage of indirect sycalls over direct syscalls in the context of EDR evasion?
 - **Chapter 9: Summary**